 Excessive oil consumption, unexpected acceleration, engine stalling while driving, the check engine light staying on, engine reluctance when accelerating, and the engine catching fire or malfunctioning are among the top engine issues expressed by 2015 Forester owners.

-Another common repeat for the Forester is with the engine and transmission.
+Another standard repeat for the Forester is with the engine and transmission.
 The 2015 model year had complaints of surging at low speeds and having the transmission failing, sliding, and suffering a delay when turning on the ignition.

 Forester model year to avoid: 2017

 - Electrical systems

 Fewer issues than the previous years, the 2017 was the last before the most recent redesign and still had its fair share of problems.
 The battery was weak, the radio and navigation system froze often, and the battery life was known to leave drivers stranded while driving.
 The battery gave out as early as 25,000 miles, and stalling has been reported throughout the vehicle’s life.
 Not the worst, but this is the last year before the Forester significantly improved.